The Last Battle: Plot

 The real Aslan appears and praises Tirian for his valiant struggle in defense of Narnia.
 The faithless Dwarfs are present but cannot see they are in Aslan's country; they perceive themselves to be locked in an actual stable.
 Aslan demonstrates that, without their faith, even he cannot help them.
-The Friends ask Aslan to heal Narnia, but he admits that even he cannot undo the evil that has been sown and he brings the world to an end: the vegetation is consumed by dragons, salamanders and giant lizards until they grow old, die, and rot into skeletal structures.
-Father Time is awoken and calls the stars down from the skies into the sea.
+The Friends ask Aslan to heal Narnia, but he admits that even he cannot undo the evil that has been sown and he brings the world to an end: Father Time is awoken and calls the stars down from the skies into the sea.
 The inhabitants of Narnia gather outside the barn to be judged by Aslan.
 The faithful enter Aslan's country while those who have opposed or deserted him become ordinary animals and vanish in his shadow to a fate unknown even to the narrator.
+The vegetation is consumed by dragons, salamanders and giant lizards until they grow old, die, and rot into skeletal structures.
 The sea rises to cover Narnia.
 The land freezes when Father Time puts out the sun after it destroys the moon.
 At Aslan's command, King Peter shuts the door on Narnia.
 Aslan leads the faithful to his country, telling them to go "further up and further in".
 Soon they encounter Emeth; Aslan has accepted his faithful service to Tash because it was offered in good faith and therefore truly done to Aslan, whereas Tash is served only by evil.

 Aslan takes the Friends to a "true" version of Narnia, the previous Narnia having been an imperfect and corruptible shadow.
 As they advance, the Friends meet and reunite with characters from previous adventures who have been dead for centuries; Aslan reveals that the Friends may also stay as they had died in a train accident on Earth.
-Aslan sheds his lion form, and the series ends with the revelation that this was only the beginning of the true story, "which goes on for ever, and in which every chapter is better than the one before".
+Aslan sheds his lion form ("And as He spoke He no longer looked like a lion"), and the series ends with the revelation that this was only the beginning of the true story, "which goes on for ever, and in which every chapter is better than the one before".